Top 10 things to do in Boston

 Museum of Fine Arts

 Boston’s Museum of Fine Arts houses an extensive range of art from various cultures and time periods.
-The museum features over 450,000 pieces, including ancient Egyptian relics and contemporary artworks.

 Art lovers will appreciate the notable Impressionist collection and striking American Art displays.
 The museum’s diverse exhibitions also cover Japanese prints, European paintings, and exquisite sculptures.